flutter/flutter/specs/ui.md

 New touches and pointers can appear and disappear over time.

+Each pointer has a list of current targets.

-When a new one enters the system, a 'pointer-added' event is fired at the application's document.
+When a new one enters the system, a non-bubbling 'pointer-added' event is fired at the application's document, and the pointer's current targets list is initialised to just that Document object.

-When it is removed, a 'pointer-removed' event is fired at the application's document.
+When it is removed, a non-bubbling 'pointer-removed' event is fired at the application's document and at any other objects in the pointer's current targets list.
+Currently, at the time of a pointer-removed, the list will always consist of only the document.

+A pointer can be "up" or "down".
+Initially all pointers are "up".

 A pointer switches from "up" to "down" when it is a touch or stylus that is in contact with the display surface, or when it is a mouse